Welcome to the Breezy & Slow Detective's Committee!

 Random Events

-A gypsy gathers near a point of interest
+A princess gathers near a point of interest

 Local Business